10 Great Heroic Superhero Movie Moments (Spoilers)

 The Dark Knight (2008) - Ending

 Why it’s Great: In this Batman universe, everything is very black and white.
 Harvey’s tarnished reputation will certainly cause the city to “lose hope” as Jim Gordon puts it.
 Gordon and Batman are cornered.
 Their small progress has been destroyed by Harvey’s actions over the past 24 hours.
 Batman's heroics come not from foiling a villain's over-the-top plan like dismantling a bomb or stopping a runaway train but in the quiet, selfless destruction of his already shaky reputation.
-Heroism isn't always about grand gestures.
-Sometimes it's about preserving an idea and rewarding society's faith in a person who they put on a pedestal to save the day.
+Heroism isn't always about grand gestures and receiving the credit and praise for those actions.
+Requiring recognition for your heroism is not heroic.
+Preserving the reputation of others at a cost to your own is true heroism.
+It means recognizing that what you're fighting for is bigger than you and your ego.

 X-Men: Days of Future Past (2014) - Raven's Decision

 Why it’s Great: For a film that features so many characters with super powers, this final battle is an internal one.
 Charles is determined to use words and not his abilities to stop Raven.
 He realizes that forcing her to make a choice against her will will never permanently solve the problem, and his inability to allow her to make her own choices have led her down this path.
 The muscle, like Wolverine and Beast, are incapacitated, and Charles is pinned to the ground by fallen debris, forcing him to confront her with a projection of himself blocking Trask until he clears a path to her decision.
-The best in both characters come out in this scene, and the story wraps up in an unexpectedly perfect conclusion.
+The best in both characters comes out in this scene, and the story wraps up in an unexpectedly perfect conclusion as a result of doing the right thing.

-Synopsis: Unmasked, Peter Parker must use every ounce of his strength to stop a train full of passengers that Doc Ock has sabotaged and disabled the brakes in order to make his getaway during a fight with Spider-man.
+Synopsis: Unmasked, Peter Parker must use every ounce of his strength to stop a runaway train full of passengers that Doc Ock has disabled in order to make his getaway during a fight with Spider-man.
 Spidey is successful, though it takes a lot out of him, and he collapses forward after stopping the train.
 The grateful train passengers then catch him and lift him over their heads to safety.

 X-Men: The Last Stand (2006): Wolverine Kills Jean Grey

-Synopsis: In the film’s finale, an angered Jean Grey unleashes her powers on Alcatraz island, destroying everything in her sight.
+Synopsis: In the film’s finale, an enraged Phoenix unleashes her powers on Alcatraz island, destroying everything in her sight.
 Everyone else runs for their lives, but Logan stays behind to stop her.
 Jean relentlessly rips him apart until he stalls her long enough to bring out the old Jean Grey who begs him to kill her.
-He does just that with a stab to her abdomen using his razor-sharp claws.
+He does just that with a fatal stab to her abdomen using his razor-sharp claws.

 Why it’s Great: From the time that The Phoenix emerges in Jean and Logan sees her in this new, evil form, there is an underlying realization that she will have to be killed in order to stop her destruction.
 Only Logan is able to get close enough to endure her powers long enough to make this happen.
 Unfortunately, he is the least willing to do the job.
 It’s a heartbreaking moment to watch him destroy the woman he loves, even out of the necessity that the situation creates.
-Few of us would be able to do the same to a loved one, even under those circumstances.
+Few of us would be able to do the same to a loved one, even under these extreme circumstances.
 Logan's body may be able to heal fast, but his mind is just as vulnerable as anyone else's, and that makes his decisions that much more difficult for him to bear.
-Still, he always does what he needs to do in order to make things right.
+Still, he always does what he needs to do in order to make things right and resolves to live with the guilt for decades past the normal human life span.

 The Dark Knight Rises (2012) – A Hero Can Be Anyone